 - Available on every operating system platform

-- Use other technology to make a comfortable to user such as RFID,
+- Use other technologies to make a comfortable to user such as RFID,

 4.6 Schedule and Milestone

-This section is schedule and milestone that cover all several activity to be undertaken in the project.
-In the plan , the project will be complete by September, 2014 and a detail work plan with the details of each activity listed below will be prepared at the beginning of the project.
-To reach this goal, We will follow the schedule that we plan
+This section presents the schedule and milestones that cover all the activities to be undertaken in the project.
+According to the current plan, the project will be completed by September, 2014. and a detail work plan with the details of each activity listed below will be prepared at the beginning of the project.